Yesterland Reminders of Defunct

 former Mike Fink Keelboats dock

 The Rivers of America waterway at the Magic Kingdom suffers from a lack of river traffic.
-The Liberty Belle makes the loop every half hour, and Tom Sawyer Island Rafts shuttle across the river.
+The Liberty Belle makes its loop every half hour, and Tom Sawyer Island Rafts shuttle across the river.
 But, for the most part, it’s more like a placid lake than a lively river.

 The Mike Fink Keelboats were not only a different way to travel on the water, they also made the view from the shores of Frontierland and Liberty Square more enjoyable.